lindo-zy/color-scheme-pycharm/README.md

 # color-scheme-pycharm
-github code style for pycharm
+Github code style for pycharm

+---
+HOW TO USE?
+pycharm-->File-->settings-->color scheme-->import scheme

+---
+screenshot